 3) The spiritual director is blown away by the power, love, and grace of God active in a spiritual direction session.
 Because of confidentiality constraints, he has no one with whom to share this testimony to God’s goodness.
 However, he can take this story to supervision to be celebrated and savored together.

 4) The spiritual director needs technical help or just desires to keep improving her spiritual direction skills.
 Unsure how to handle a referral to a counselor or how to report a potential case of abuse, she can consult a supervisor or peer supervision group.

 Because I have found supervision to be extremely helpful, I make use of both a trained supervisor and a peer supervision group.
-I will also complete my training as a supervisor through Together in the Mystery (San Francisco Seminary’s supervision training program) in February of 2019.
+Since completing my year-long training as a supervisor through Together in the Mystery, I am available to provide supervision to spiritual directors, both in groups and individually.